friendica/friendica-addons/dav/README.md

 At the moment, the calendar system supports the following features:
 - A web-based drag&drop interface for managing events
 - All-Day-Events, Multi-Day-Events, and time-based events
+- Giving the subject, a description, a location and a color for the event (the color is not available through CalDAV, though)
 - Recurrences (not the whole set of options given in the iCalendar spec, but the most important ones)
+- Notification by e-mail.
+Multiple notifications can be set per event
 - Multiple calendars per user
 - Access to the events using CalDAV (using iPhone, Thunderbird Lightning etc., see below)
 - Read-only access to the friendica-native events (also using CalDAV)
 - The friendica-contacts are made available using CardDAV (confirmed to work with iOS)
-- Giving the subject, a description, a location and a color for the event (the color is not available through CalDAV, though)
+- The events of a calendar can be exported as ICS file.
+ICS files can be imported into a calendar

 Internationalization: